Cassie Carli’s ex-boyfriend booked into Santa Rosa County Jail - NewsBreak

 Cassie Carli’s ex-boyfriend booked into Santa Rosa County Jail

-UPDATE (11:12 a.m.): Marcus Spanevelo was charged with one count of Tampering With Evidence and one count of False Information to Law Enforcement Officer During Investigation, according to a report from the Santa Rosa County Sheriff’s Office.

-Spanevelo was given a bond of $15,000 for the Tampering With Evidence charge and $5,000 for the False Information charge.
+Spanevelo was given a bond of $15,000 for the Tampering With Evidence charge and $5,000 for the False Information charge, and $1,000 for obstructing justice.

+Spanevelo also has an active warrant in St. Clair County for failing to appear in court regarding a speeding ticket in December 2021.
+He is being held in the Santa Rosa County jail on the charge, so he will not be released, according to deputies.

 ORIGINAL STORY

-Note: UPDATE (11:12 a.m.): Marcus Spanevelo was charged with one count of Tampering With Evidence and one count of False Information to Law Enforcement Officer During Investigation, according to a report from the Santa Rosa County Sheriff’s Office.
-He is also charged with obstructing justice.| TIMELINE | Understanding what happened to Cassie Carli